kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 Compared to REST it has limited support for browser and the message is not human-readable which requires additional debugging tools.

+### Setup
+1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.
+2. [The code samples](./grpc) can be found in the KServe website repository.

 ### Implement Custom Model using KServe API
 For `Open(v2) Inference Protocol`, KServe provides `InferRequest` and `InferResponse` API object for `predict`, `preprocess`, `postprocess` handlers to abstract away the implementation details of REST/gRPC decoding and encoding over the wire.